pi-hole/docs/docs/ftldns/in-depth.md

 ## Domain lists format

-Since Pi-hole v4.0, we use a simpler domain list format for the two important block list files `gravity.list` and `black.list`.
+Since Pi-hole v4.0, we use a simpler domain list format for the two important blocklist files `gravity.list` and `black.list`.
 In contrast to the traditional HOSTS format (which caused a lot of overhead), the domain list format is the minimal possible solution for saving memory while still using plain text lists for your convenience.
-When *FTL*DNS imports these two files, they are walked by our improved list parser speeding up the loading of block lists significantly.
-Regardless which blocking mode (`IP` or `NXDOMAIN`) is selected, *FTL*DNS will always load the lists into its internal hashed cache to be able to determine the blocking status within a few milliseconds, even when you're using huge blocking lists on low-end devices.
+When *FTL*DNS imports these two files, they are walked by our improved list parser speeding up the loading of blocklists significantly.
+Regardless of which blocking mode (`IP` or `NXDOMAIN`) is selected, *FTL*DNS will always load the lists into its internal hashed cache to be able to determine the blocking status within a few milliseconds, even when you're using huge blocking lists on low-end devices.
 With everything we do, we design *FTL*DNS for maximum efficiency also on low-performance devices.

 ## Linux capabilities

-Capabilities (POSIX 1003.1e, [capabilities(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html)) provide fine-grained control over superuser permissions, allowing use of the `root` user to be avoided.
+Capabilities (POSIX 1003.1e, [capabilities(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html)) provide fine-grained control over superuser permissions, allowing the use of the `root` user to be avoided.
-For the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes: *privileged processes* (superuser or `root`), and *unprivileged processes*.
+To perform permission checks, traditional UNIX implementations distinguish two categories of processes: *privileged processes* (superuser or `root`), and *unprivileged processes*.
 Privileged processes bypass all kernel permission checks, while unprivileged processes are subject to full permission checking based on the process's credentials (user and group permissions and supplementary process capabilities).
 Capabilities are implemented on Linux using extended attributes ([xattr(7)](http://man7.org/linux/man-pages/man5/attr.5.html)) in the `security` namespace.
 Extended attributes are supported by all major Linux file systems, including Ext2, Ext3, Ext4, Btrfs, JFS, XFS, and ReiserFS.

 For your safety and comfort, `pihole-FTL` is run by the entirely unprivileged user `pihole`.
 Whereas `dnsmasq` is running as `root` process, we designed `pihole-FTL` to be run by the entirely unprivileged user `pihole`.
 As a consequence, `pihole-FTL` will not be able to access the files of any other user on this system or mess around with your system's configuration.